Santagostino: the label that has made Firriato famous all over the world

 The Baglio Sorìa Estate is home to one of Firriato’s oenological treasures—a quintessentially Sicilian red that has seduced wine lovers the world over with its pleasing complexity and its perfect balance between freshness and alcohol content.
 Rich in fruitiness and elegance it is a pioneering Sicilian blend of international and native grape varieties.

-- Appellation: IGT Sicilia
+- Appellation: D.O.C Sicilia

 - Vine: Nero d’Avola, Syrah